TurboGit/scbi/README.md

       ```

    Note that this routine is optional, and when not defined it means
-   that we are building into the source directory.
+   that we are building out of the source directory.

 3. Then we need to configure the project: